Leading Experts in HFCS conversation

 Carol is a registered dietitian, independent consultant and writer in Long Beach, California.
 With thirty years of experience in the field of food and nutrition, Carol supports many food and nutrition companies, conducts interviews on a variety of health topics, and offers her freelance writing skills to many publications.
 Carol served two terms as a delegate to the Academy of Nutrition and Dietetics (AND) and served a two year term on the Executive Board for the California Dietetic Association.

-Shannon McNamara, Communications Coordinator, Corn Refiners Association
+Shannon McNamara, Communications, Corn Refiners Association

 Shannon McNamara supports the CRA’s communications efforts, primarily through development of publications and managing the Association’s Web sites.
-After close to 12 years of reading, editing and writing materials about refined corn products, she understands more about carbohydrate chemistry than she ever thought possible and enjoys trying to communicate complex ideas in a variety of ways.
+After close to 15 years of reading, editing and writing materials about refined corn products, she understands more about carbohydrate chemistry than she ever thought possible and enjoys trying to communicate complex ideas in a variety of ways.
 A true geek at heart, Shannon has been known to actually enjoy it when code breaks on a Web site, because it often involves approaching the problem from many different ways, which she thinks helps her approach to communication efforts.
-Shannon is a mom to two energetic boys and a loud black lab – all three of whom eat foods with high fructose corn syrup (and weekly servings of black-eyed peas and collards—it’s all about balance).
+Shannon is a mom to two energetic boys and two loud black labs – all four of whom eat foods with high fructose corn syrup (and weekly servings of black-eyed peas and collards—it’s all about balance).
 Shannon is married to an Irishman who shares her love of travel, and she frequently dreams in Japanese.

 Cassandra Kuball, Communications, Corn Refiners Association